Doctor of Science

-Professor X first conducted an in-depth study of plant cell regeneration in protoplast cultures.
-In particular he concentrated his work on maximizing plant regeneration from protoplants in soybeans, peanuts, cowpeas and several woody species.
+Professor Xu first conducted an in-depth study of plant cell regeneration in protoplast cultures.
+In particular he concentrated his work on maximising plant regeneration from protoplants in soybeans, peanuts, cowpeas and several woody species.
 The invaluable methods that he and other scholars developed paved the way for the genetic modification of these plants.
 This process, of course, involved the introduction of new genes of agronomic importance into plants in order to genetically manipulate and improve them.
 His laboratory at Peking University now focuses on molecular mechanism of sex determination of cucumber and the early development of microspore in rice.

 In 1988 as a result of his important work he was named the `National Outstanding Young and Middle Aged Specialist'.
 He was appointed director of the Shanghai Institute of Plant Physiology in 1991.